sommai - Fotolia

 Tips for implementing RDS licensing

-When you set up one or more Windows 2008 R2 (or later version) servers for the RD Host and RD Licensing services roles, a grace period of 60 to 120 days applies to the initial usage timeframe for client access, during which interval CALs will not be checked.
-But once the grace period expires, numerous administrators have reported difficulties in recognizing the RD Licensing server, and remote clients get locked out of remote access.
+When you set up one or more Windows 2016 servers for the RD Host and RD Licensing services roles, a grace period of 60 days, renewable once for a total of 120 days, applies to the initial usage time frame for client access.
+During this time, Microsoft will not check interval CALs.
+But once the grace period expires, numerous IT administrators have reported difficulties recognizing the RD Licensing server, which locks remote clients out of remote access.